techniq/layerchart/docs/src/content/components/Dodge.md

 ## Time-range lanes (Gantt-style)

-For events with start/end ranges, pass each item's pixel midpoint as `position` and half its pixel width as `r`.
-With `rowHeight` set, Dodge packs each event into the lowest non-overlapping lane.
+For events with start/end ranges, pass each item's pixel midpoint as `position` and half its pixel width as `rx` (the anchor-axis half-extent).
+With `ry` set to half the desired lane height, Dodge packs each event into the lowest non-overlapping lane.

 :example{ name="duration-bars-dense-lanes" }